-University Nursing Graduates - Exciting Opportunities at York Hospital
+University Nursing Graduates - Exciting Opportunities at Scarborough Hospital

 Please note that contact with applicants will usually be by email, and so please check all of your mail folders regularly (unfortunately some providers filter our messages into junk mail folders).

-…to help make us a valued and trusted partner within our care system, that delivers safe effective care to our local population.
+We are looking for applications from people who share our values to help make us a valued and trusted partner within our care system, that delivers safe effective care to our local population

 People for Patients.
 Our People, our Patients, our Priority